mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 title: "Installing NixOS on Raspberry Pi 4"
 date: 2023-06-18T08:31:15-04:00
 ---

 I recently started experimenting with Nix and NixOS.
-Nix allows you to define your software environment from code, and NixOS allows you
+Nix allows you to define your software environment from code, and NixOS allows you to define your entire operating system in code.

-All of the instructions I've found so far are incomplete or out of date.
+The Raspberry Pi is a good system for experimenting with new technology, so I decided to install NixOS on my Raspberry Pi 4.
+I found the process a bit bumpy.
+Most of the guides for installing NixOS on a Raspberry Pi 4 are incomplete or out of date.

+I wrote this tutorial so that it's easy for newcomers to NixOS.

 ## Requirements